codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 ### Registering the agent to your Codefresh account

-Installation can happen from any workstation or laptop that has access (i.e. via `kubectl`) to the kubernetes cluster that will run Codefresh builds.
+Installation can happen from any workstation or laptop that has access (i.e. via `kubectl`) to the Kubernetes cluster that will run Codefresh builds.
 The Codefresh agent will authenticate to your Codefresh account by using the [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions).
 It is therefore necessary to setup [Codefresh CLI access](https://codefresh-io.github.io/cli/getting-started/) first, in the machine where you install the agent from.

 Notice that access to the Codefresh CLI is only needed during the agent installation.
 After that, the agent with authenticate on it own using the details provided.
 You do *NOT* need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.